Thinking of making a timeline for your homeschool? Create a version that suits your homeschooling style and pick up some free timeline resources.

 An important aspect of timelines is adapting the idea to suit your family.
 If your timeline is wrong for you (no matter what wonderful success your friend had with hers!), then you will find it peters out after a short time.

-The timeline needs to be:
+To work for you a timeline needs to be:

-Easily set up - if the timeline is complicated to set up the chances are you will keep 'putting it off'.
+- Easily set up - if the timeline is complicated to set up the chances are you will keep 'putting it off'.

-Fits your space and preferences.
+- Fits your space and preferences.
 Be sure to make a timeline that suits your available space.
 The resources and templates on that page will make it easy for you to find a timeline that is perfect for you.

-Accessible - If you decide to do a wall-timeline but the only space you have is the back of the door in the spare bedroom - then think again.
+- Accessible - If you decide to do a wall-timeline but the only space you have is the back of the door in the spare bedroom - then think again.
 Unless the timeline is accessible you will all forget about it.

-Suits yourhomeschooling styles.
+- Suits your homeschooling styles.
 Do you work better on projects sustained over time - and can add to your timeline ever day or so?
 Or do short burst type projects work better for you?

 We tend to think of timelines as something you work on over a long period of time.
 But sometimes this just doesn't work!
 You may need to set aside time when you all work on the timeline in a chunk.
 This doesn't mean you can't add to it later - but that you will work on it in short bursts of maybe a week at a time.

-Suits your child - Timelines are great for visual learners, but the can be adapted to other learning styles too.
+- Suits your child - Timelines are great for visual learners, but the can be adapted to other learning styles too.

 Sometimes small children struggle with the concept of centuries.
 But timelines don't have to cover the whole expanse of history!
 You can highlight one aspect of history.

-Make a timeline of someone's life - someone famous, or even better, someone in the family.
+- Make a timeline of someone's life - someone famous, or even better, someone in the family.

 Have you made a great homeschool timeline?
 Found a good timeline resource?
 Got a question about making a homeschool timeline?